JeodC/PortMaster-LZWolf/README.md

  ## Play

- A Love2D launcher is planned as a launcher, avoiding multiple `.sh` files.
+ A Love2D launcher is planned, avoiding multiple `.sh` files.
 ECWolf does support mods, instructions for mods are pending however.